andreaspe76/Portfolio-_Project_1/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
+The steps to deploy are the following:
+   - In the GitHub repository, navigate to the Settings tab.
+   - From the source section drop-down menu, select the Master Branch.
+   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://andreaspe76.github.io/Portfolio-_Project_1/index.html